ros/diagnostics/diagnostic_generic_diagnostics/README.md

   - key (string): Key of the field newly added.
   - value (string): Value of the field newly added.
 Only string is supported.
 Formatted string is not supported.
   - level (int): Indicates when the field will be displayed.
 Sum of the OK(1), WARN(2) and ERROR(4).
 See pic for more detail.
-- publish_monitor (bool): If true, the monitor node does not watch topic's timestamp.
-Optional.
-Default false.
+- publish_error (bool): If true, the monitor publishes "error".
+Otherwise, the monitor publishes "warn".
+Default true.
 - timer_update (bool): If true, the monitor keeps updating /diagnostics message.
 - invert (bool): Inverts True/False of input topic.